Ironwork fences in the French Quarter of Louisiana decorated for Mardi Gras

 Accredited Homeschool Programs

 Choosing the best homeschool curriculum can be hard with so many options!
 If you want to ensure your child is getting a great education, you may be interested in an accredited homeschool curriculum!
 Accredited homeschool programs must meet high standards of academic quality and rigor to maintain their accreditation status.
-The good news is, Miacademy’s online homeschool curriculum is fully accredited by the ACS-WASC!
+The good news is, our family of online homeschool curricula are all fully accredited by the ACS-WASC!
+When you homeschool with Miacademy or MiaPrep, you can be confident that your child is getting a quality education.

 Photo of the bayou in Honey Island Swamp.